Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/function-class.md

 ### <a name="parameters"></a>Parametry

-*doprava*\
+*pravé* \
-Objekt funkce, které chcete Prohodit s.
+Objekt funkce, pomocí kterého se má prohodit.

 ### <a name="remarks"></a>Poznámky

-Členská funkce Zamění cílové objektů mezi `*this` a *správné*.
-Provádí se v konstantním času a vyvolá výjimku žádné výjimky.
+Členská funkce přemění cílové objekty mezi `*this` a *Right*.
+Provede to v konstantním čase a nevyvolává žádné výjimky.

 ### <a name="example"></a>Příklad